Hitachi/ImmutableStorage/README.md

 ### Trademarks
 Linux and Kubernets are trademarks of The Linux Foundation registered in the United States and/or other countries.
 Mozilla, Firefox and the Firefox logo are trademarks of the Mozilla Foundation in the U.S. and other countries.
-All other trademars are the property of their respective owners.
+All other trademarks are the property of their respective owners.